-where KHP is the material-dependent Hall-Petch constant, taken as 0.3 MPa*m-1/2 [69]and d is the grain size.
+where KHP is the material-dependent Hall-Petch constant, taken as 0.3 MPa*m-1/2 [69], and d is the grain size.
 In this study, the average grain size at the central disk area after 5 HPT revolutions is determined as 115 ± 16 nm through the line intercept method.
 Therefore, the increase in hardness due to the ultrafine grain size is calculated as ~ 271 ± 8 HV.
 The contribution of Cr-based nano-silicates through the Orowan mechanism can be described by [64]: